reedhodges/reedhodges.github.io/sql-proj.markdown

             'playmaking': (85, 10, 0, 100),
             'rebounding': (60, 15, 0, 100),
             'intangibles': (70, 5, 0, 100),
-            'height': (190, 5, 167, 226)
+            'height': (190, 5, 167, 226),
+            'poisson_means': (15.1, 3.8, 4.6) # pts, reb, ast
         }, seed=seed)
 ```

-The tuples associated with each dictionary entry have the following meaning: (value, standard deviation, min, max).
+The tuples associated with all but the last dictionary key have the following meaning: (value, standard deviation, min, max).
 I chose the values and standard deviations for all the attributes by hand, picking numbers that seemed appropriate given what I know about the basketball positions.
+The last dictionary key has the mean values for the statistics we will use in the Poisson distributions later.

 There is then a ```Player``` class that, when called, generates a player of a particular position and gives them fixed attributes.